-This commercial real estate listing platform promotes again all kinds of different commercial property types.
+This commercial real estate listing platform also promotes various commercial property types.

-It has an inventory size of 91,447 and a monthly traffic of 125,090 visitors, which means 1.36 monthly visitors per listing on average.
+It has an inventory size of 91,447 and monthly traffic of 125,090 visitors, which means average of 1.36 monthly visitors per listing.

 You can post unlimited listings nationwide for $99/month.